sudhaveturi/VAZQUEZ_etal_GENETICS_2016/README.md

  ```

 #### (2) Loading data
 **Data**.
 The code assumes that the user has saved in the file `OMIC_DATA.rda` the objects that contain the phenotypic information, clinical covariates, and omic data.
 The code assumes that the file `OMIC_DATA.rda` contain the following objects:
    * `XF`: an incidence matrix for clinical covariates.
    * `Xge`: an incidence matrix for gene expression.
    * `Xmt`: an incidence matrix for methylation values at various sites.
    * `y`: a vector with the response, in this case a 0/1 where 0 denotes alive.

-The code below assumes that all the predictors were edited by removing outliers and predictors that did not vary in the sample and transformed and imputed (i.e., no NAs in predictors) if needed.
+The code below assumes that all the predictors were edited by removing outliers and predictors that did not vary in the sample, transformed if needed, and missing values were imputed.

 #### (2) Computing similarity matrices
  Some of the models fitted in the study use similarity matrices of the form G=XX' computed from omics.
 The following code illustrates how to compute this matrix for gene expression.
 A similar code could be use to compute a G-matrix for methylation or other omics (see (5)).